brpocock/grizzards/README.md

 Grizzards
 =====================

-TL;DR  —   A  turn-based  RPG   alpha  release  that   requires  SaveKey or AtariVox.
+TL;DR  —   A  turn-based  RPG beta  release  that   requires  SaveKey or AtariVox.

 Building: `make` at the top level